-These Healthy Vegan Lemon Spelt Pancakes are subtly sweet, yet refined sugar-free, and made with the slightest tang of lemon for the perfect pancake all year round.
-Top with blueberries in summer, figs in fall, oranges in winter, strawberries in spring, and always finish with a squeeze of fresh lemon and drizzle of maple syrup for the tastiest pancakes.
-I can’t wait for you to try these filling and delicious vegan lemon pancakes!
+These Vegan Lemon Spelt Pancakes are subtly sweet with the slightest tang of lemon for the perfect pancake all year round!
+These dairy-free & refined sugar-free pancakes are best topped with seasonal fruit & maple syrup for a truly perfect breakfast recipe.
+I truly can’t wait for you to try these egg-free spelt flour pancakes!

 First, it was my Dad who made the pancakes, but somehow the responsibility changed hands and became my Saturday morning job.
 I think this was honestly because my sister liked that I added more chocolate chips than my Dad did, but I'm going to credit it to my amazing pancake making skills.
 I still remember coming home from college for breaks and my sister and I would return to our old weekend habits.
 This meant living in our old highschool sports sweats and, of course, eating endless amounts of chocolate chip pancakes.

 Now that I’ve gotten older, I can’t really eat chocolate chip pancakes every weekend (even though I did develop a healthy chocolate chip pancake recipe).
 However, I definitely don’t think healthy means having to give up pancakes every weekend.
-So, I decided I needed to make a healthier pancake recipe and came up with these lemon-filled Vegan Lemon Spelt Pancakes!
+So, I decided I needed to make a healthier pancake recipe and came up with these lemon-filled vegan spelt pancakes instead!

 The first time I made these vegan lemon spelt pancakes, I actually made them with bananas.
 While I really loved the taste and texture of those pancakes, the bananas ultimately overpowered any taste of lemons.
 That's why I leave the banana out here and instead use it in my Vegan Banana Pancake recipe.